Skip navigation

 What is the cost for ethernet connections?

-“Anytime you have something that is mission critical to the meeting, you should use a hard-wired ethernet connection” rather than Wi-Fi, says Klein.
+“For anything that is mission critical to the meeting, you should use a hard-wired ethernet connection” rather than Wi-Fi, says Klein.
 But prices can vary widely, so make sure you get the basic pricing for Wi-Fi and ethernet in the contract.
-Also make sure that bandwidth is dedicated to your event and not available to anyone else.
+Also make sure that bandwidth is dedicated to your event and not available to any other groups or guests.

 What is the cost for a custom SSID?

-SSID (service set identifier) is the name of the Wi-Fi network that attendees will log onto, and a good branding opportunity for the group or a sponsor.
-While hotels typically charge a few hundred dollars to customize the SSID to your event, “I’ve seen it for free and as much as $5,000,” said Klein.
-This is highly negotiable because it doesn’t cost anything, he said, and the venue knows that if you decline, it will get nothing.
+SSID (service set identifier) is the name of the Wi-Fi network that attendees will log onto—and presents a good branding opportunity for a sponsor.
+While hotels typically charge a few hundred dollars to customize the SSID to your event, “I’ve seen it for free, and I've seen it as much as $5,000,” says Klein.
+This is highly negotiable, he said, because it doesn’t cost anything—and the venue knows that if you decline, it will get nothing.

 How will attendees use the internet?

 It’s ideal to have access to bandwidth/device usage reports from the previous year’s event.
 If that’s not available, the planner should assess how attendees will use the event Wi-Fi.
-Will presenters ask attendees to stream content, complete surveys, or download apps, which are bandwidth-heavy tasks, or will they mostly just be checking their email?
-Are attendees likely to use non-cellular devices, such as laptops?
+Will presenters ask attendees to complete surveys, download apps, or stream content—which are bandwidth-heavy tasks—or will attendees mostly be checking their email?
+And are many attendees likely to use non-cellular devices such as laptops and tablets?

 How quickly can the venue increase the bandwidth if needed?

 If a meeting’s Wi-Fi demands are outstripping available bandwidth, IT departments can typically upgrade it quickly.
-However, there’s often a charge for a last-minute on-site change, and planners need to know what it is and try to negotiate it out of the contract.
+However, there’s a charge for a last-minute on-site change, and planners need to know what that is and try to negotiate it down or out of the contract.
 If the charge for increasing the network’s bandwidth is reasonable or nonexistent, planners can potentially save money by negotiating for their minimum needs and only upgrading if needed.
-Pro tip: Get the phone number for the contact for immediate on-site service.
+Pro tip: Get a phone number for the person who controls immediate on-site service changes.

 Can the event bring in cellular-based WiFi?

-Some cell-based temporary Wi-Fi solution are available that can be less expensive than the venue’s network.
+Some cell-based temporary Wi-Fi solutions are available that can be less expensive than a venue’s network.
 Companies like PopUp WiFi, Tradeshow Internet, Road WiFi, FestiFi, and others have sprung up to provide internet access anywhere.
-Depending on how you negotiate the contract, you might be able to bring in this kind of outside service at no penalty.
+Depending on how you negotiate the venue contract, you might be able to bring in this kind of outside service at no penalty.
 Is it as reliable as the hotel’s system?
-Maybe not, says Klein, and probably shouldn’t be used for mission-critical internet needs.
-But if you’re just providing a way to for attendees to read their email, the price may be well worth the risk.
+Maybe not, says Klein, and probably should not be used for mission-critical needs; that's what a hard-wired ethernet connection is for.
+But if you’re just providing a way to for attendees to read their email, the price may be well worth using an outside vendor.

 RELATED READING: Take a Swipe at Event-Tech Costs